-SUSTAINABLE AND REGENERATIVE GRAZING, FODDER-FUELWOOD COLLECTION AND OTHER LOCAL UTILISATION OF NATURAL RESOURCES
+SUSTAINABLE AND REGENERATIVE GRAZING, FODDER-FUELWOOD COLLECTION AND OTHER LOCAL UTILISATION OF NATURAL RESOURCES extraction, especially by the youth, were observed.

 Background: Areas proximate and with altitudinal similarities to villages are degraded and under threat from excessive fodder and fuel wood collection.
 Significant incidence of non-sustainable callous methods of fodder-fuelwood